 Devaluation?
 Check.
 The greenback lost almost 5% against a market basket of currencies in 2020, but Citigroup foreign exchange strategist Calvin Tse is bracing his clients for a drop of up to another 20% over a multiyear period.
 His thesis is that this cyclical downturn was already in the works when the economy locked down so, as soon as we reemerge from our Covid chrysalis, we should anticipate that shift with all due pent-up force.

 Which brings us to expectations.
 There is hardly an economist in the world who’ll tell you that inflation in 2021 will be close to 0%.
-They all agree inflation is coming, and they can’t agree on where to go for lunch.
+They all agree debt and inflation are coming, and they can’t agree on where to go for lunch.